Gingerbread house: History of gingerbread shaping

 The gingerbread bakers were gathered into professional baker guilds.
 In many European countries, gingerbread bakers were a distinct component of the bakers' guild.
 Gingerbread baking developed into an acknowledged profession.
 In the 17th century, only professional gingerbread bakers were permitted to bake gingerbread except at Christmas and Easter, when anyone was allowed to bake it.

 In Europe, gingerbreads were sold in special shops and at seasonal markets that sold sweets and gingerbread shaped as hearts, stars, soldiers, babies, riders, trumpets, swords, pistols and animals.
 Gingerbread was especially sold outside churches on Sundays.
 Religious gingerbread reliefs were purchased for the particular religious events, such as Christmas and Easter.
 The decorated gingerbreads were given as presents to adults and children, or given as a love token, and bought particularly for weddings, where gingerbreads were distributed to the wedding guests.
 A gingerbread relief of the patron saint was frequently given as a gift on a person's name day, the day of the saint associated with his or her given name.
 It was the custom to bake biscuits and paint them as window decorations.
 The most intricate gingerbreads were also embellished with iced patterns, often using colours and also gilded with gold leaf.
 Gingerbread was also worn as a talisman in battle or as protection against evil spirits.

-Gingerbread was a significant form of popular art in Europe; major centers of gingerbread mould carvings included Lyon, Nuremberg, Pest, Prague, Pardubice, Pulsnitz, Ulm and Toruń.
+Gingerbread was a significant form of popular art in Europe; major centers of gingerbread mould carvings included Lyon, Nuremberg, Pest, Prague, Pardubice, Pulsnitz, Ulm, and Toruń.
 Gingerbread moulds often displayed actual happenings, by portraying new rulers and their consorts, for example.
 Substantial mould collections are held at the Ethnographic Museum in Toruń, Poland and the Bread Museum in Ulm, Germany.
 During the winter months, medieval gingerbread pastries, usually dipped in wine or other alcoholic beverages, were consumed.
 In America, the German-speaking communities of Pennsylvania and Maryland continued this tradition until the early 20th century.
 The tradition survived in colonial North America, where the pastries were baked as ginger snap cookies and gained favour as Christmas tree decorations.

 The tradition of making decorated gingerbread houses started in Germany in the early 1800s.
-According to certain researchers, the first gingerbread houses were the result of the well-known Grimm's fairy tale "Hansel and Gretel" in which the two children abandoned in the forest found an edible house made of bread with sugar decorations.
+According to certain researchers, the first gingerbread houses were the result of the well-known Brothers Grimm fairy tale "Hansel and Gretel", in which the two children abandoned in the forest come across an edible house made of bread with sugar decorations.
 After this book was published, German bakers began baking ornamented fairy-tale houses of lebkuchen (gingerbread).
 These became popular during Christmas, a tradition that came to America with Pennsylvanian German immigrants.
 According to other food historians, the Grimm brothers were speaking about something that already existed.